ethereum/act/examples/homogeneous/README.md

 ## Conclusions

-Combining non-linear arithmetic expressions and horn clauses to model smart contract invariants proves difficult for SMT-based approaches.
+Combining non-linear arithmetic expressions and Horn clauses to model smart contract invariants proves difficult for SMT-based approaches.
 But proving only the inductive step and employing a "meta-proof" that these steps are sufficient to conclude the invariant might be a more feasible strategy for proving more complicated invariants.
 This strategy only works when the invariant in question is inductive, however.